 Practice Income Statement Analysis with a Real Statement

 The best way to learn how to read and analyze an income statement is to pick up a real company's annual report or Form 10-K and familiarize yourself with the financial statements contained there.
-Practice reading them and interpreting them.
+Practice reading them, including the footnotes, and interpreting them.

-This can result in the completely different profitability pictures that tend to result in some sectors and industries, producing much better outcomes for shareholders over decades.
+You'll find completely different profitability pictures for each company that tend to result in some sectors and industries producing much better outcomes for shareholders over the decades than others.
 You'll begin to "see" the business through these income statements, especially when you measure them in conjunction with other financial statements and the footnotes.
-You'll begin to understand the things that drive profitability and how rigid the cost structure might be.
+You'll begin to understand the things that drive profitability and how rigid a firm's cost structure might be.

 An Example of Income Statement Analysis

-This income statement analysis lesson retains the original sample income statement that was first published here several years ago.
-It's an oldie but goody and it's worth going back to because it covers all the bases and poses an understandable example.
+This income statement analysis lesson retains a sample income statement oldie but goodie from Microsoft, and it works because it covers all the bases and poses an understandable example.

 |Other Operating Expenses||N/A||N/A||N/A|